 We make here an analysis of both limestones, showing which its main differences and common points, in order to make a complete review of two of the most relevant limestones from Portugal.

-Both Moca Cream and Moleanos are beige coloured limestones that are extracted in the same extraction area in Portugal, he Serra D´Aire and Candeeiros park.
+Both Moca Creme and Moleanos are beige colored limestones that are extracted in the same extraction area in Portugal, he Serra D´Aire and Candeeiros park.
 This is in fact the main extraction area in Portugal, where other limestones like the Rosal, Cabeca Veada or Azul Valverde are also extracted.
-Technically these two limestones share a similar evolution and historical composition, with quarries being no further away than about 20 kilometres.
+Technically these two limestones share a similar evolution and historical composition, with quarries being no further away than about 20 kilometers.

 This is a good example on how these two limestones can be alternatives to each other.
 They are technically different, but if we are trying to match appearance, it is possible to find a result.

 But despite any possible attempts in trying to present these limestones as direct competitors and alternatives, the reality is that they are fairly different limestones that often cater to different market segments and projects.
 And both limestones will continue to have their own identity, markets and supply structure.

 The Moleanos Azul is a grey limestone with a growing demand

 We introduce you here in podcasts format to the top 3 Portuguese

 We are pleased to introduce you to the new website about Fatima

 Cabeca Veada cladding of US Embassy in Mauritania